pawel-napieracz/cordova-plugin-onegini/docs/public/reference/user/logout.md

 <!-- toc -->

-For security reasons it is always a good idea to explicitly logout a user.
-You can use this function to do so.
+For security reasons, it is always advisable to explicitly logout a user.
+The Onegini Cordova plugin exposes the following function to do so.

 ## `onegini.user.logout`